Farr-PHY-604/PS2/README.md

 would be a natural consequence of black hole binaries that form *dynamically* as opposed to forming out of a pre-existing stellar binary, where the stars can interact before they become black holes.
 Is this catalog of mergers consistent with a dynamical formation history?
 (10 points)

+## Problem 3

+The 1D [non-linear Schrodinger equation](https://en.wikipedia.org/wiki/Nonlinear_Schr%C3%B6dinger_equation) describes the propagation of light through a non-linear medium.
+Note that the solution we are seeking, `psi`, is complex.
+For `kappa < 0`, there are "focusing" solutions that have spatially-localized propagating wave packets.
+Let `kappa = -0.1` in this problem.

+1. Write down a finite-difference form of the NLS, with spacing in time `dt` and space `dx`; as we did with the linear diffusion equation, symmetrize the evaluation of the spatial part of the equation in time.
+(10 points)

+1. Assume we are *near* a solution at the advanced time, and write down the finite difference equation for the error term `e` at the advanced time in `psi_new = psi - e`, assuming that `e` is small enough that any term of order `e^2` or higher can be neglected.
+(You can either work directly from the finite-difference equations of the previous part, or write first the linearized continuous PDE, and then discretize that).
+(10 points)

+1. Write a multigrid solver that will find the solution for the error term at the advanced time assuming periodic boundary conditions.
+(20 points).

+1. Apply your multigrid solver as part of a time-stepping routine for solving the NLS on a spatial domain $0 < x < 1$ with periodic boundary conditions and a (purely real) Gaussian initial condition with a small (you choose) width.
+Show the evolution of the solution with time, in both amplitude and phase; do you see focusing?
+(10 points).